Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Introduction

 Suppose to the contrary, that $(N^4,g)$ is a closed aspherical manifold with $R(g)\ge 1$.
 Pass to a non-compact cover $(\overline N,\overline g)$ which is homotopy equivalent to $S^1$.
 Fix $[\sigma]$ a generator of $\pi_1(\overline N)$.
 Minimize area among hypersurfaces dual to $[\sigma]$ to find a complete\footnote{In our paper, we find it convenient to instead work with a stable minimal hypersurface with fixed boundary that is very far from $\sigma$, but this is not an important point.} stable minimal hypersurface $M$.
 By Schoen--Yau's inductive descent technique, the stable minimal hypersurface $(M,\overline g|_M)$ is Yamabe positive.

 Schoen--Yau suggest that one can derive a contradiction from this as follows.
 Suppose that one could find a large region $\Omega \subset M$ so that each component of $\partial\Omega$ (there might be many) has controlled area.
 One can hope that each component of $\partial\Omega$ can be filled in by some $3$-manifold in $\overline N$ of bounded diameter.
 The existence of such a fill-in is expected here, as $\overline N$ is a covering space of a closed manifold (cf.\ the Lemma below Theorem 6 in \cite{SY:sketch}).
-Given this, it would be possible to cap off each component of $\partial \Omega$ without affecting the intersection with $\sigma$.
+Given this, it would be possible to fill in each component of $\partial \Omega$ without affecting the intersection with $\sigma$.
 This would yield a $3$-cycle in $\overline N$ with non-trivial algebraic intersection with $\sigma$.
 This would contradict $H_3(\overline N) =0$, finishing the proof. \\

 In this paper, we obtain a complete proof of Theorem \ref{thm.main} (when $n=4$) along the lines of the outline given above.
-Our main contributions are the resolutions of the following two fundamental difficulties arising in the outline above.
-The first, and most essential difficulty, is to actually find $\Omega$ as stated.
+Our main contributions are the resolutions of the following fundamental difficulty arising in the outline above: to actually find $\Omega$ as stated.
 One intuitive way to approach this would be to exploit the fact that stable minimal surfaces in a three manifold with scalar curvature $\geq 2$ are spherical and have area $\leq 4\pi$ (see \cite{BBN} for a related rigidity result).
 However, there is no reason that $M$ will contain any minimal surfaces, much less admit an exhaustion by regions bounded by stable minimal surfaces.

 Instead, we rely on generalized soap bubbles---surfaces that are stationary for the prescribed-mean-curvature functional (called here the $\mu$-bubble after \cite{gromov1996positive,gromov2019lectures}).
 The use of this functional in scalar curvature problems was first considered by Gromov in \cite[Section 5$\frac56$]{gromov1996positive}.
 Recently, this approach was used by Gromov to obtain a list of comparison theorems in scalar curvature \cite{Gromov:metric-inequalities,gromov2019lectures}, and later expanded in work of J.\ Zhu \cite{zhu2020width,zhu2020rigidity}.\footnote{The prescribed-mean-curvature functional has recently been considered in other geometric problems as well, cf.\ \cite{ZhoiZhu:prescribed-CMC,BW:stable-PMC,Zhou:mult1}.} By applying this technique, we can localize the minimizer while still retaining the geometric properties used in the inductive descent argument.